Looking for the best sexual harassment prevention training programs? Keep on reading then.

-Additionally, harassment can go outside the subjects directly involved in the act.
+Moreover, harassment can go outside the subjects involved in the act.
 An employee from one department can witness harassment in another and file a complaint even though they didn't take an active part.
-In cases like that, a supervisor usually doesn't know how to act.
+In cases like that, a supervisor doesn't know how to act.

 Companies and organizations are liable for any event that takes place in the workplace.
 Whether the company was or wasn't aware of the event, it must take legal responsibility.
-Furthermore, they are required to provide proper training for the staff.
+Furthermore, they are required to provide proper employees training.

-As the name entails, sexual harassment prevention isn't about acting properly if the harassment happens.
+As the name entails, sexual harassment prevention isn't about acting right if the harassment happens.
 Instead, it's learning how to act proactively and prevent the problem from happening in the first place.

 Here are the eight most effective sexual harassment prevention training programs for companies just starting to have training in the workplace.
 The programs provide proper education no matter if the company is in California, New York, or any other state.

 1. ProProfs Sexual Harassment Prevention Training